DataDog/integrations-core/consul/README.md

 ##### DogStatsD

-Instead of using the Prometheus endpoint, you can configure Consul to also send data to the Agent through [DogStatsD][3] the same set of additional metrics from Consul.
+Instead of using the Prometheus endpoint, you can configure Consul to send the same set of additional metrics to the Agent through [DogStatsD][3].

 1. Configure Consul to send DogStatsD metrics by adding the `dogstatsd_addr` nested under the top-level `telemetry` key in the main Consul configuration file: